fbpx SEND processes Archives - Leeds Mencap

 EHCP assessments and reviews

-At present, we are aware people are experiencing delays in the EHCP assessment process.
+At present, we are aware people are experiencing delays in the EHCP assessment process and that SENSAP are reviewing their procedures.
 For updates from SENSAP about the system and process - check Leeds Local Offer page.

 Before applying for an EHCP, school will have to show they have carried out targeted interventions and that the child or young person is still not making expected progress.
 Schools do this by following the graduated response process.
 Read about the support schools should provide before applying for an EHCP, and about the graduated response cycle here.